Geoffrey42/ft_select/README.md

 # ft_select
 ft_select project for 42 school.
-This project consists in coding a user interface on the command line using the termcaps library.
+This project consists in coding a user interface on the command line using the termcap library.

 Objectives: